LOOKING TO IMPROVE your money management? Here are 31 rules for the financial road ahead:

 18. Check that you have tax-efficient investments in your taxable account, while using your retirement accounts to hold investments that generate big annual tax bills.

 19. When did you last rebalance your portfolio back to your target weights for stocks, bonds and other investments?
-If it’s been a few years, you probably have too much in stocks.
 Look to get your investment mix back on track—preferably sooner rather than later.

-20. If rich stock valuations and skimpy bond yields make you nervous, you can always pay down debt instead.
+20. If the stock and bond markets make you nervous, you can always pay down debt instead.

 21. Never have a year when you pay nothing in income taxes.
 If you expect to have little or no taxable income in any given year, take advantage of your low tax bracket by converting part of your traditional IRA to a Roth.

 22. Check your credit reports for inaccuracies.
 You can get free copies through AnnualCreditReport.com.

 23. Always pay your bills on time.
 This is likely the biggest factor affecting your credit score.
 In particular, late payments on credit card bills and loan payments are quickly reported to the credit bureaus.

 24. Are you on track to pay off your mortgage by retirement?
 If not, consider making extra principal payments.

 25. Never carry a credit card balance, which might cost you 20% or more in annual interest.
 You won’t earn that sort of return in the financial markets over the long haul.

 26. If you have more than enough saved for your own retirement, consider taking advantage of the gift-tax exclusion, which is $17,000 in 2023 and $18,000 in 2024, to make gifts to your children and other family members.
 It’s a great way to brighten their lives—and the cheapest and easiest way to reduce the potential hit from state and federal estate taxes.